Skycloudmedua/docs/docs/framework/data/adonet/ef/overview.md

 <a name="Tools"></a>
 ## Entity Data Model Tools
- Together with the [!INCLUDE[adonet_ef](../../../../../includes/adonet-ef-md.md)] runtime, the Visual Studio 2012 includes the mapping and modeling tools.
+ Together with the [!INCLUDE[adonet_ef](../../../../../includes/adonet-ef-md.md)] runtime, Visual Studio 2012 includes the mapping and modeling tools.
 For more information, see [Modeling and Mapping](../../../../../docs/framework/data/adonet/ef/modeling-and-mapping.md).

 <a name="LearnMore"></a>
 ## Learning More